 - oily fish, such as trout, salmon, and mackerel

 - egg yolk

-Tanning beds are not suitable for treating for psoriasis because they increase the risk of skin cancer and other skin problems.
+Similarly, tanning beds are not suitable for treating for psoriasis because they may also increase the risk of skin cancer and other skin problems.
 People with psoriasis should not use a tanning bed.

-A doctor may prescribe creams and other topical applications containing a form of vitamin D to treat the symptoms of psoriasis.
+A doctor may prescribe creams and other topical applications containing a synthetic form of vitamin D, known as

 - poor diet

 - low absorption or high excretion, due, for example, to inflammatory bowel disease